 Tip 3: Think Tech

-Virtual auctions require specific tech solutions, such as auction software, apps, streaming platforms, or dedicated websites to raise funds.
-Sourcing and securing the right tech solutions for your hybrid auction takes time and consideration.
+Virtual auctions require specific tech solutions, such as online auction sites, software, or streaming platforms to raise funds.
+Sourcing and securing the right tech solutions for your hybrid event takes time and consideration.

 Questions to consider

 - Can your auction software host in-person and virtual events?

 - Does your auction software provide both mobile and online bidding?

 - Does your auction software offer a "buy now" option or let you sell raffle tickets?

 - Does your auction software provide event data analytics and metrics?

 - Is the auction software easy for nonprofits or donors to use and navigate?

 Thinking tech now allows you to find the best software solution for your nonprofit's benefit auction needs, budget, and fundraising goals, so you're not scrambling for a solution last minute.

 - Givebutter - The only free all-in-one online fundraising platform that has powered over $500 million for nonprofits